 We'll not get into the sinking of the Titanic.
 We'll let James Cameron handle that one.
 We want to compare the largest passenger liner of its time, the Titanic, vs modern cruise ships.

-There's no denying that cruise ships have grown significantly since the early 1900's.
-However, this growth pales in comparison to that of sky-rise buildings.
+While the average marine vessel has grown significantly since the early 1900's, this growth pales in comparison to that of sky-rise buildings.

 You can see from the chart above that building size has grown significantly faster than cruise ship size.
 The tallest building in 1912 was just 390 feet high.
 Today it's 2,717 feet!
 Compare that to the Titanic's length of 883 feet vs the biggest cruise ship today length of 1,184 feet.